ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/src/methods/cut_till_rake_and_cover/cut_till_rake_and_cover.md

 ---

 # **Landscaping Cover**
+* Amazon Reviews state that the Landscaping Fabric is not good and does NOT last!

 Landscaping Cover for 1 Acre of land is inexpensive, where you would need 25 rolls × $53.99 = $1,349.75

 The joys of gardening, lol.

+---

+# Tarps
 Tarps?
-No. Too expensive and they allow water to puddle up.
+Very expensive and they allow water to puddle up.
+But they will last longer than landscaping fabric.

+# Mud Bricks
+This is the easiest answer if you have the correct form.
+A 1" heigh form would not take much material at all.

 IMPORTANT: If you do NOT cover the land, then the knotweed will come right back.
 YOU MUST COVER THE LAND!